-In this study, we estimated microplastic formation from the IEA 15 MW Reference Wind Turbine (Gaertner et al., 2020), which features 117-meter-long blades rotating at a maximum tangential velocity of 95 m s-1.
+In this study, we estimated microplastic formation from the IEA 15 MW Reference Wind Turbine (Gaertner et al., 2020), which features 117 m long blades rotating at a maximum tangential velocity of $95 \text{ m s}^{-1}$ .
 We assumed that the blades of the IEA 15 MW Reference Wind Turbine use a polyurethane (PU)-based LEP system with a NOR value of 0.001 and thickness of 0.55 mm.
 This LEP was selected as it represents the worst-case scenario, having the lowest resistance characteristics among the LEP systems listed in Table 2.
-For each blade discretization element, we evaluated the accumulated damage and erosion depth using one year of concurrent rain and wind offshore measurements performed by Caboni et al. (2024).
+For each blade discretization element, we evaluated the accumulated damage and erosion depth using 1 year of concurrent rain and wind offshore measurements performed by Caboni et al. (2024).
 By calculating the reciprocal of the yearly accumulated damage we estimated the incubation period (assuming constant yearly rain and wind conditions).
-The eroded surface area shown in Figure 5 is calculated by multiplying the erosion depth by the chord-wise length of each element.
-The eroded volume depicted in Figure 6 is then calculated by multiplying the eroded surface area by the span-wise dimensions of the elements.
+The eroded surface area shown in Fig. 5 is calculated by multiplying the erosion depth by the chord-wise length of each element.
+The eroded volume depicted in Fig. 6 is then calculated by multiplying the eroded surface area by the span-wise dimensions of the elements.
 The blade span was divided into 100 elements of equal span-wise length, while the profiles were discretized into approximately 200 elements, with finer resolution around the leading edge.

-- Figure 7 and Figure 8 illustrate the leading edge discretization elements of the tip airfoil and an airfoil located at 75% of the blade length from the root, respectively.
+Figures 7 and 8 illustrate the leading edge discretization elements of the tip airfoil and an airfoil located at 75 % of the blade length from the root, respectively.
 For each element, the figures show the estimated incubation period and the yearly erosion depth using the aforementioned measured weather conditions.
 The erosion depth is expressed in millimeters of material removed per year.
-As expected, the erosion rate is higher around the leading edge, where the normal component of the relative velocity between the droplets and the blade is greater.
-As we move away from this zone towards the trailing edge, the erosion - 255 rate quickly decreases.
+As expected, the erosion rate is greater around the leading edge, where the normal component of the relative velocity between the droplets and the blade is greater.
+As we move away from this zone towards the trailing edge, the erosion rate quickly decreases.
 For both profiles, the highest erosion rate is found on the upper surface.
-This is due to the section pitch angle (which is not shown in Figures 7 and 8), rotating the profile counterclockwise and increasing the exposure of the upper section to droplet impact.
-This is also evident in Figure 5, where the rotor plane, representing the direction of the relative velocity between the droplets and the blade, intersects the profile on the upper side.
-This finding aligns with Vimalakanthan et al. (2023), which presents a 3D profile obtained using an optical scanner of a commercial wind turbine (63 m long) blade 260 near the tip.
+This is due to the section pitch angle (which is not shown in Figs. 7 and 8), rotating the profile counterclockwise and increasing the exposure of the upper section to droplet impact.
+This is also evident in Fig. 5, where the rotor plane, representing the direction of the relative velocity between the droplets and the blade, intersects the profile on the upper side.
+This finding aligns with Vimalakanthan et al. (2023), which presents a 3D profile obtained using an optical scanner of a commercial wind turbine (63 m long) blade near the tip.
 The scan reveals that erosion is predominantly concentrated on the upper surface.
-Due to confidentiality reasons,
+For confidentiality reasons, it was not possible to provide operational parameters of this section.